DIMA-Linux/DIMA-OS/README.md

 ## About

-DIMA-OS is a linux sorta distro that is being developed by currently, 3 awesome people.
+DIMA-OS is a Linux distribution that is currently being developed by 3 awesome people.
 Any changes or anything you want to add can be freely done by pull requesting.

-## Why
+## Why Do This?

-For absolutely fun. (sorry for spelling if that wasnt correct) We love coding fun stuff, develop projects, script... etc.
+Just for fun, and to challenge ourselves.
+We love coding fun stuff, and developing projects, scripts... etc.